 Christina Hendricks is proof that your 20s are the building blocks to a great career and, in her case, the time when you develop a thick skin.
 “I’ve been to a million auditions and have been rejected a million times,” she told Flare.
 “It’s something that I’m used to.
 You’re either right for it, or you’re not right for it.
-You could leave thinking you had the best audition in the world, and they say you don’t look like the person I imagined.
+You could leave thinking you had the best audition in the world, and they say, ‘You don’t look like the person I imagined.’
 It has nothing to do with your talent.
 Someone could have just broken up with a redhead the other day and not want to hire me.”
 Someone did eventually hire Hendricks, casting her in the “life-changing” role of Joan Harris in the award-winning television drama Mad Men.
-Now, at 39, her life has “pretty much changed in every single way,” she told People.
+Now, at age 39, her life has “pretty much changed in every single way,” she told People.
 “Except for my friends and my family.”

 Our Takeaway: Trust the process, and when you finally get to touch your dreams, hold on tight and don’t let go.

-You might remember Connie Britton from her small recurring roles on The West Wing and Spin City, but it wasn’t until Friday Night Lights that she really lit up our TV screens.
-She was 39.
-Britton is all too familiar with the “heartbreak” from the part that got away, something she experienced when she just missed out on the female lead to Renée Zellweger in Jerry Maguire.
-But with her “everything happens for a reason” attitude, Britton signed on as the football coach’s wife in a new network series at the time, Friday Night Lights.
-Britton thought it would just be another “nondescript role that would take her nowhere,” but it quickly turned her into a “40-something sex symbol and role model” and redefined what it means to be an actress in her prime.
+Before she was cast as Tami Taylor on Friday Night Lights at age 39, Britton experienced her fair share of “heartbreak” from roles that got away—including missing out on the female lead in Jerry Maguire to Renée Zellweger.
+She never let that stop her though.
+With a positive “everything happens for a reason” attitude, Britton accepted the role as the football coach’s wife on the hit network series.
+The role quickly turned her into a “40-something sex symbol and role model,” redefining what it meant to be an actress in her prime.
 We agree with The New York Times: “Jerry Maguire may have been the best thing that never happened to her.”

-Our Takeaway: In reality, everything always goes your way, because even when it doesn’t, there’s a reason.
+Our Takeaway: In reality, everything goes your way, because even when it doesn’t, there’s a reason.
 Be open and embrace change.

 Our Takeaway: Stay curious.
-Your new passion might just become your new career.
+Your new passion just might become your new career.